-Earning the top score out of the entire group and outperforming models that cost over ten times as much, the ZeroWater is our top recommendation for most people.
-This filter delivered an exemplary performance in all of our impurity removal tests, delivering a particularly standout performance when it came to removing minerals.
+Earning the top score out of the entire group and outperforming models that cost over ten times as much, the ZeroWater 10-Cup is our top recommendation for most people.
+This filter delivered an exemplary performance in all of our impurity removal tests, delivering a particularly standout performance when it came to removing salts.
 It also did very well in our taste test, greatly enhancing the taste of our contaminated water and failing to impart any negative flavors on pure water.

 However, this pitcher only has a 10-cup capacity, causing it to deliver an unimpressive performance in our flow rate test.
 It pours already filtered water very quickly, but it does take a decent amount of time to refill and re-filter the water.
 Regardless, this is still an amazing product at an even better price and is our absolute favorite water filter that we have tested.